Notes on invariant measures for loop groups: Characterizing Measures and Measure Classes

+(e) For a related negative result, to put the use of the hyperfunction and formal completions into perspective, see \cite{CM}. \end{remarks}

 One practical reason this conjecture is important is that there are multiple approaches to constructing the measure $\mu_0$ and its deformations.
-It is not clear they yield the same measure.
+It is not a priori clear that different approaches yield the same measure.
 For example in both \cite{Pi1} and \cite{Pi2}, the basic strategy is to show that Wiener measure on $C^0(S^1,K)\subset\mathbf LG$ has weak limits in a coordinate system for $\mathbf LG$ as the inverse temperature parameter $\beta\to 0$.
 It is not known that the limit is unique.
-A crucial ingredient in the proof of the bi-invariance of these limits is the asymptotic invariance of Wiener measure (as $\beta \to 0$), established earlier by Marie and Paul Malliavin (see \cite{MM} and section 4.1 of Part III of \cite{Pi1}).
-Conjecturally one can also use heat kernel measures (denoted $\nu^{(s)}_t$) which are parameterized by a degree of smoothness $s>1/2$ and temperature $t$, as either $s\downarrow 1/2$ or $t\uparrow \infty$ (see \cite{Pi3}).
-Asymptotic invariance has not been proven for these latter limits.
+A crucial ingredient in the proof of the bi-invariance of these limits is the asymptotic invariance of Wiener measure (as $\beta \to 0$), established earlier by Marie and Paul Malliavin (see \cite{MM2} and section 4.1 of Part III of \cite{Pi1}).
+Conjecturally one can also use heat kernel measures (denoted $\nu^{(s)}_t$) which are parameterized by a degree of smoothness $s>1/2$ and temperature (or time) $t$, as $t\uparrow \infty$ (see \cite{Pi3}).
+Asymptotic invariance has not been proven for this limit (It is possible that one can also use the limit $s\downarrow 1/2$, but this is a more subtle question which I will return to later).
 In the next section we will suggest another possible construction, using explicit formulas; again, it is not clear this will yield the same measure.

 Conjecture \ref{conj1} implies a number of statements which will probably have to be resolved first, e.g.

 \begin{conjecture} There exists a unique $L_{fin}K$-invariant Borel probability measure on the fundamental `homogeneous space'